 Welcome to Pemuteran

-I stay at the diving center Reef Seenled by Chris Brown, an Australian settled here for 17 years, who did a lot for the preservation of the underwater world.
-He has, among other things, created a turtle nursery ...
-But I will talk more about the various eco-friendly initiatives of Pemuteran in a future article.
+I stay at the diving center Reef SeenThe project is led by Chris Brown, an Australian who has lived here for 17 years and has done much to preserve the local seabed.
+He has, among other things, created a turtle nursery...
+But I'll tell you more about Pemuteran's various "eco-friendly" initiatives in a future article.

 The funds are so beautiful that I dive every day, either on the sites near the beach or Menjangan Island, an hour away by boat.